psachs21/react-styleguidist/Readme.md

 Examples are written in Markdown where any code blocks will be rendered as a react components.
 By default any `Readme.md` in the component folder is treated as an examples file but you can change it with the `getExampleFilename` option.

+You can also add some metadata according to [MetaMarkdown](https://github.com/j201/meta-marked) which will be passed into the associated component to be used for whatever purpose you need.

 ```markdown
 React component example: